-The 'Beginning Portfolio Value' (column 3) in 2018 is just the value of all the accounts added together.
-Anything taken out of 1) Taxable Accounts (column 7), 2) Tax-Deferred Accounts (column 8), or 3) Tax-Exempt Accounts (column 9) will reduce this value.
+The Beginning Portfolio Value (column 3) in Year 1 (2018 for example) is just the value of all the accounts added together.
+Anything taken out of 1.
+Taxable Accounts (column 7), 2.
+Tax-Deferred Accounts (column 8), or 3.
+Tax-Exempt Accounts (column 9) will reduce this value.
 Any contributions or excess income will increase this value.
-The 'Simulated Net Return' (column 13) will also change this value.
+The Simulated Net Return (column 13) is based on the allocation model chosen for this plan and will also change this value.

 Here is an article for a complete breakdown of the cash flow report.
 Scroll down to Report Output: